-A service is the result of appropriate manipulation (normally by several software programs and processes) of information that generate a useful outcome, i.e., an outcome that is useful to someone.
-It can be other information (e.g., Web services, database access, ...) or the stream of a video or music for pleasure.
+A service is the result of appropriate manipulation (normally by several software programs and processes) of information that generates a useful outcome, i.e. an outcome that is useful to someone.
+It can be other information (e.g. web services, database access, etc.) or the stream of a video or music for pleasure.